What is e?

 One of the standard equations for the value of e is this one:

 This tells us that we can calculate an approximation to the value of e by calculating the formula with any chosen value of n.
-It also tells us the that larger the value of n we choose, the better the approximation will be.
+It also tells us that the larger the value of n we choose, the better the approximation will be.
 For example, if we choose a value of 2, the result will be 2.25, which isn't particularly close to the true value of e:

-If we repeat the calculation with a value of 100 we get a slightly closer value of 2.704813829:
+If we repeat the calculation with a value of 100, we get a slightly closer value of 2.704813829:

-With a sufficiently large value of n we can calculate e to as many decimal places as we wish (although, later on, we will see a better way to calculate e).
+With a sufficiently large value of n, we can calculate e to as many decimal places as we wish (although, later on, we will see a better way to calculate e).

-For more information see Formula for e
+For more information, see Formula for e.

-e to the power x is its own derivative
+The exponential function is its own derivative

 Next, we will look at one of the most important and useful properties of e, expressed in this equation: